JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/quick-tips/sql-server-substring-filter-forces-full-table-scan/index.md

 WHERE LastName LIKE '%ith'       -- a leading wildcard kills the seek
 ```

 The reason is structural.
-An index is sorted by the column's actual value, so the engine can binary-search straight to `'Smith'`.
+An index is sorted by the column's actual value, so the engine can binary-search straight to `’Smith'’.
 But the moment you wrap the column in `SUBSTRING`, the index is still sorted by `LastName`, not by the substring result.
 The engine has no way to jump to the answer, so it computes the expression for every single row.

 That is a full scan, and no index on `LastName` will rescue the query as written.